 Many a user complain about their Windows 10 software application displaying hidden files not working.
-If your Windows 10 show hidden files it is an indication that something is not right somewhere.
-You may have tried different techniques to get your files all to no avail but you don’t have to worry because in this article we will show you four effective solutions to fix Windows 10 show hidden files not working problems.
+If your Windows 10 cannot show hidden files it is an indication that something is not right somewhere.
+You may have tried different techniques to get your files all to no avail but you don't have to worry because in this article we will show you four effective solutions to fix Windows 10 show hidden files, not working problems.

 Users of Windows 10 application often grapple with different difficulties associated with its use and one of the common problems they face is when Windows 10 show hidden files.
 Hidden files can interfere with your work, leaving you frustrated as you surf your system for hours looking for the files you need to finish your work.
 Some common hidden file issues are:

-To hide a folder or file in Windows 10, you will have to right click on the file or folder to choose an action.
+To hide a folder or file in Windows 10, you will have to right-click on the file or folder to choose an action.
 When the pop-up menu appears, you will have to click Properties on the menu to access the General interface.
 After doing that, you skim for the Hidden command prompt and click OK to hide files.

 Using the above-mentioned information as an indicator, whenever you can't find your files or folder in your data storage the first place to look is the hidden file location.
 If you still can't find the file you are looking for, you may decide to use any free file recovery software to retrieve it back.

 Many Windows 10 users have attempted using this approach to get back their hidden files and although it works but not in all cases.
-To get back all your hidden files that have refused to display on your desktop, use any of these effective solution to show hidden files in Windows 10 below.
+To get back all your hidden files that have refused to display on your desktop, use any of these effective solutions to show hidden files in Windows 10 below.

 Note: Depending on the PC you used, you may see something like this "Access denied - G\system volume information."
 If you see this, don't be perturbed because the system folder stores Windows system points.
 Just leave it as it is.
 What you should be looking for is the target drive to see if you can identify the files you are looking for.